DakotahGodfrey/snaprepo/README.md

 # snaprepo

-Flatten a codebase into a single AI-ready snapshot -- handy for handing an AI agent a whole repo's worth of context in one paste/upload.
+Flatten a codebase into a single AI-ready snapshot -- handy for handing an AI agent your repo's content in one paste/upload.

 ## Install (local, editable)